h-serizawa/vertica-extension-functions/README.md

     Splits the string into words by splitting on user-specified delimiter.
 It can also be used as a tokenizer for Text Index.

+- AdvancedStringTokenizer function

+    Separates the text into the tokens using the major and minor separators, and the tokens can include the minor separator characters.
+It can also be used as a tokenizer for Text Index.

 Enjoy your life with Vertica!!